 Drive along a bumpy road before you reach Wick and you will find the ruins of Old Wick Castle.
 Despite the castle part of the castle collapsing, it remains an impressive sight against the skyline.
 There are information signs on the walk up to the castle which you can only imagine how they lived all those years ago.

-Castle Sinclair and Castle Girnigoe (ruin)
+Castle Sinclair Girnigoe (ruin)

-The largest castle ruins on the Nc500 are the cliffside wonders of Castle Sinclair and Castle Girnigoe.
+The largest castle ruins on the Nc500 are the cliffside wonders of Castle Sinclair Girnigoe.
 The 15th century Castle Girnigoe and 17th century Castle Sinclair are believed to be one of the earliest seats of Clan Sinclair.
 Located around 3 miles north of Wick, these ruins are the most spectacular ruins you will find on the road trip.

 Perched on the side of the cliff, these castles hold a fascinating historical tale.
 The structure was constructed between 1476 and 1606, with adaptions made to them spanning some 100 years.
 Throughout this time, these castles remained occupied by either Sinclair or Campbell, with ownership passing between the two.
 Occupation of this castle came to an end in 1680, when a siege to Castle Sinclair and Girnigoe saw it damaged so badly, it was never inhabited again.

 This castle site is free entry, although there is a donation box on the gate.
 Reconstruction of the ruins aims to make Castle Sinclair the first castle on the North Coast 500 to be wheelchair accessible.
 By donating whatever you can to this cause, we can ensure everyone will have the opportunity to enjoy the beauty of Scotland.

 The fully restored Castle Leod has a fascinating story of how it came to be.
 The earliest structures on this site are believed to date back to the 12th century, with additions being made to it constantly between then and the structure you see today.
 This ancient structure has been home to both Clan Macleod and Clan Mackenzie over the last 500 years.

 This castle has remained inhabited throughout the vast majority of its life, apart from a short period of time at the end of the 18th century when it fell into disrepair.
 The castle was repaired during the 19th century and has been improved since then to the structure you see today.
 It remains home to the Earl of Cromotrie and is open to the public on a certain number of days.
 You can browse these days and the cost of a trip here.

 This castle will be a familiar sight to all of the Outlander fans out there, being widely thought of as the main inspiration for Castle Leoch.
 However, during filming location consideration, it was instead decided to use Doune Castle for the home of Clan Mackenzie.